Bayern sign Kouassi on free transfer after PSG exit | Goal.com

 Bayern sporting director Hasan Salihamidzic added: “We’re very happy to bring Tanguy Kouassi to Bayern.
 In our eyes, he’s one of the greatest prospects in Europe.

-"His best position is at centre-back but can play in a number of positions.
+"His best position is at centre-back but he can play in a number of positions.

 "We’re sure he’ll have a great career with us and is a real reinforcement.”